AdobeDocs/commerce-operations.en/help/configuration/deployment/example-shared-configuration.md

 ---
 title: Example using a shared configuration
-description: See an example of how to change settings in a development sysem with a shared configuration file.
+description: See an example of how to change settings in a development system with a shared configuration file.
 ---

 # Example using a shared configuration